rpearce/robertwpearce.com/new-zealand/hawkes-bay.md

 there are some toilets, picnic tables and maps, then look at the maps to determine which route you want to take.
 I highly recommend ones that go through the redwood tree forest and also go up to the top of Te Mata Peak.
-We came back here again and again to talk.
+We came back here again and again to walk.
 You should also read about the Māori legendary history of this area. https://goo.gl/maps/YpjM5iN8sYSzUCeV9